 3. The cost per unduplicated recipient determined using the formula must be less with the waiver than without the waiver or both per recipient costs must be equal.
 In waivers estimating little or no cost savings, describe the fiscal controls to be put in place to preclude expenditures which would exceed institutional costs.

-4. formula for each level of care and in the aggregate.
+4. Provide a formula for each level of care and in the aggregate.
 For example, a request proposing to deinstitutionalize residents of both hospitals and NFs must include three formulas for each year of the waiver: one for hospital recipients, one for NF recipients, and one in the aggregate.

 5. The estimates must be reasonable, based on statistically sound and valid procedures, and verifiable.
 Present your data on the basis of the average cost per unduplicated recipient.

+Unduplicated recipients refers to the total number of recipients receiving services referred to in each of the formula elements of the simplified formula.
+You need to know this number in order to compute the average per capita cost for each of the formula elements.
+An "unduplicated" recipient is only counted once for purposes of determining the average per capita cost for each formula element.
+Thus, when an individual is served under any single formula value category on multiple occasions during the year, he or she is counted as one unduplicated recipient in the applicable

 Rev. 70 4-457